 The company inaugurated its current registered office, inclusive of its manufacturing, design, sales, admin and customer care departments.
-The long-standing industrial shed was used as a workshop for manufacturing processes and to assemble the heat-shrink ovens.
+The long-standing industrial shed was used as a workshop for manufacturing processes and to assemble the heat-shrink ovens and shrink tunnel.

 The range of vacuum machines was strategically introduced with a technological spin-off before the patent expired.
 This key differentiation in terms of production allowed minipack®-torre to enter the FOOD sector.
 The company registered the minipack®-torre trademark with the logo inside a globe.
 In the same year, Francesco Torre was given the honorary qualification of engineer for the 1976 patent and for his work as an inventor applied to mechanics and packaging.

 minipack®-torre‘s structural work facility was inaugurated in a building in Osio Sopra, a town near Dalmine, for the production of mechanical structural work components.
 In the same year, the company set up Minipack® America llc, based in Orange in California and focusing on the sale of vacuum machine with chamber, external, Swing LTD and automatic.

 Automatic packaging machines evolved, from the Minimatik to Sealmatic, and minipack®-torre provided more technology and services to its clients.

 Minipack®-torre adopted the IMQ-CSQ quality system, with certifications in accordance with UNI EN ISO 9001:2000 – VISION 2000 standards.